Phi Kappa Psi: Scandals and misconduct

-University of Virginia gang rape allegation
+University of Virginia gang rape hoax

 In a since-retracted November 2014 article in Rolling Stone, Sabrina Erdely reported in detail allegations of a 2012 gang rape, and reported in brief on allegations of two subsequent gang rapes at the University of Virginia.
-Leaders of the fraternity conducted an internal investigation and found the allegation to be baseless.
 Following the story the fraternity voluntarily suspended activity there.
-The chapter house was also vandalized in response to the accusation.
-The University of Virginia suspended all fraternity activities until they signed a new agreement with the university.
-Several writers have criticized Erdely for not questioning the alleged rapists, including Robby Suave of Reason, Judith Shulevitz of The New Republic, and others.
 Rolling Stone apologized for the article, and after investigating the accusations, Phi Kappa Psi, ABC News, and The Washington Post said they had found significant discrepancies in the account.

 On January 12, the University of Virginia reinstated the Phi Kappa Psi fraternity after the police investigation concluded that no incident had occurred at the fraternity.
-According to Charlottesville police Capt.
-Gary Pleasants, Phi Psi has been cleared; "We found no basis to believe that an incident occurred at that fraternity, so there's no reason to keep them suspended."
-That same day, the fraternity was reinstated by the University of Virginia into its Greek system.

 On April 5, 2015, Rolling Stone formally retracted the story.
 Sabrina Erdely publicly apologized for the article on the same day.
 The next day, leaders of the Phi Kappa Psi chapter announced the fraternity would file a lawsuit against Rolling Stone over the article.
-On July 29, 2015, a lawsuit was filed by three graduates of the fraternity Phi Kappa Psi against its publisher Wenner Media and its publisher for defamation and infliction of emotional distress.

-Rolling Stone has settled the case and is paying the Phi Kappa Psi chapter at the University of Virginia $1.65 million as the result of a defamation suit.
+Rolling Stone has settled the case and paid the Phi Kappa Psi chapter at the University of Virginia $1.65 million.